SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 1. NovelAI Clio: NerdStash tokenizer.
 2. NovelAI Kayra: NerdStash v2 tokenizer.
+3. Text Completion: API tokenizer (if supported) or LLaMA tokenizer.
-3. TextGen / KoboldAI / AI Horde: LLaMA tokenizer.
+4. KoboldAI Classic / AI Horde: LLaMA tokenizer.
-4. Koboldcpp: model API tokenizer.
+5. Koboldcpp: model API tokenizer.

 If you get inaccurate results or wish to experiment, you can set an *override tokenizer* for SillyTavern to use while forming a request to the AI backend: